-What is the optimal background for the point person in the managed care contracting process?
+What is the optimal background for the provider point person in the managed care contracting process?

-Someone of a high level in the provider organization, who has broad knowledge of the organization and the members that you serve, and who can communicate with high levels within the managed care organization.
+Someone of a high level in the provider organization, who has broad knowledge of the organization and the members that you serve, and who can communicate with high levels within the managed care organization would be optimal.